zachvalenta/notes-sw/data/eng.md

 * compare data across tables https://github.com/datafold/data-diff https://github.com/paulfitz/daff
 * _Pandera_: type checking for dataframes https://endjin.com/blog/2023/03/a-look-into-pandera-and-great-expectations-for-data-validation https://www.peterbaumgartner.com/blog/testing-for-data-science/ https://www.union.ai/blog-post/pandera-joins-union-ai
+> From there, I create v2 of the schema, which adds Checks to the columns.
+Checks are information we gain after exploring the data - for example, whether a column should always be positive, whether the column name should be formatted a certain way, or whether a column should only contain certain values (e.g. a bool represented as a 0/1 int). https://www.peterbaumgartner.com/blog/testing-for-data-science/
 * _GX (Great Expectations)_: assert against schema https://github.com/great-expectations/great_expectations https://softwareengineeringdaily.com/2020/02/17/great-expectations-data-pipeline-testing-with-abe-gong/
+> If we're expecting to repetedly read in new data, I would recommend exploring Great Expectations.
+The killer feature of Great Expectations is that it will generate a template of tests for the data based on a sample set of data we give it, like pandera's `infer_schema` on steroids.
+Again, this is only a starting point for adding in future tests (or expectations), but can be really helpful in generating basic things to test. https://www.peterbaumgartner.com/blog/testing-for-data-science/
 * alternatives https://github.com/socialpoint-labs/sqlbucket https://github.com/sodadata/soda-core
 ```python
 validator.expect_column_values_to_not_be_null(column="passenger_count")